AMWA-TV/bcp-003/best-practice-authorisation.md

 Authorisation servers SHOULD NOT issue a token with an `iat` claim that is significantly greater or less than the UTC time at which the token is issued.

+#### Public Claims

+[RFC 7519](RFC-7519) allows for “public claims”.
+The name of a public claim should be "collision resistant".
+Additionally, the name may be registered in the IANA "JSON Web Token Claims".

+The following claim is used for an access policy to be included whose effective permisisons will be added to those of the identity established with a given token.

+##### x-nmos-api-policy
+_Contains a resource access policy particular to NMOS_

+The `x•-nmos-•policy` claim MAY be included in the token.
+The value of the claim is a JSON object, the contents of which are defined by AMWA specifications.

+The only entry in this object required by this specification is the “version” field.
+This should be the version of the resource access policy language defined by AMWA specifications.

 #### Private Claims

 [RFC 7519](RFC-7519) allows for “private claims”.
 The following claim is used to identify the API